-Analysis of the primary amino acid sequence of HPnsp suggested that it could potentially act as a hub protein with the HV region having the most disordered structure to facilitate protein-protein interactions (Figure 7).39 The data indicated that CD2AP and 14-3-3 could form a protein-protein interaction with this region, but not the other regions that constitute HPnsp2.
+Analysis of the primary amino acid sequence of HPnsp suggested that it could potentially act as a hub protein with the HV region having the most disordered structure to facilitate protein-protein interactions (Figure 7).47 The data indicated that CD2AP and 14-3-3 could form a protein-protein interaction with this region, but not the other regions that constitute HPnsp2.
 All seven isoforms of 14-3-3 were found to interact with HPnsp2 in our study.

-In conclusion, interactome analysis suggested that PRRSV nsp2 formed multiple cellular protein interactions that may have multiple implications for both viral and host cell biology.
+In conclusion, the interactome analysis suggested that PRRSV nsp2 formed multiple cellular protein interactions that may have multiple implications for both viral and host cell biology.
 Targeting the function of these cellular proteins that may be critical for virus biology, with small molecular inhibitors, can be used as potential anti-viral therapy.

 Acknowledgements